FLORIN

 she goes for her father's portrait as blind Oedipus.

-Self-referentiality with Frederic Leighton again with the Pan
+Self-referentiality with Frederic Leighton.

 Fictional characters, Nello, Tito, mentioned,